Reusable Foodware Ordinance

 How the Reusable Food Ordinance works: Bring your own Reusable is best.
 When dining-in at a restaurant, reusable foodware and utensils must be provided.
 Customers are allowed to bring their own clean containers for take-out.
 Compostable or Aluminum is OK.
 All take-out foodware (plates, containers, cups, utensils, straws) must be natural-fiber compostable or all-aluminum, and only available upon request.
 An itemized charge of $0.25 will be added for disposable cups.
 Plastic and plastic-lined paper are banned.
 Many paper containers are lined with thin plastic film and cannot be recycled or composted.
 Bio-plastics labeled as

-The following table shows each Marin jurisdiction's current adoption status of the ordinance.
+The following table shows each city or town's current adoption status of the ordinance.

 Information for Food Facilities